CodeWithKyrian/transformers-php/README.md

 <h1 align="center">
-   Transformers PHP
+   TransformersPHP
 </h1>

 <h3 align="center">
     <p>State-of-the-art Machine Learning for PHP</p>
 </h3>

-Transformers PHP is designed to be functionally equivalent to the Python library, while still maintaining the same level of performance and ease of use.
+TransformersPHP is designed to be functionally equivalent to the Python library, while still maintaining the same level of performance and ease of use.
 This library is built on top of the Hugging Face's Transformers library, which provides thousands of pre-trained models in 100+ languages.
 It is designed to be a simple and easy-to-use library for PHP developers using a similar API to the Python library.
 These models can be used for a variety of tasks, including text generation, summarization, translation, and more.

-Transformers PHP uses [ONNX Runtime](https://onnxruntime.ai/) to run the models, which is a high-performance scoring engine for Open Neural Network Exchange (ONNX) models.
-You can easily convert any PyTorch or TensorFlow model to ONNX and use it with Transformers PHP using [🤗 Optimum](https://github.com/huggingface/optimum#onnx--onnx-runtime).
+TransformersPHP uses [ONNX Runtime](https://onnxruntime.ai/) to run the models, which is a high-performance scoring engine for Open Neural Network Exchange (ONNX) models.
+You can easily convert any PyTorch or TensorFlow model to ONNX and use it with TransformersPHP using [🤗 Optimum](https://github.com/huggingface/optimum#onnx--onnx-runtime).

 TO learn more about the library and how it works, head over to our [extensive documentation](https://codewithkyrian.github.io/transformers-php/introduction).

 ## Quick tour

-Because Transformers PHP is designed to be functionally equivalent to the Python library, it's super easy to learn from existing Python or Javascript code.
+Because TransformersPHP is designed to be functionally equivalent to the Python library, it's super easy to learn from existing Python or Javascript code.
 We provide the `pipeline` API, which is a high-level, easy-to-use API that groups together a model with its necessary preprocessing and postprocessing steps.